Fearful Alawites pay sectarian militias in battered Homs

 After months of fighting, only the shabbiha-guarded Alawite enclaves like Zahra are relatively unscathed.
 Zahra has swelled to nearly 200,000 Alawites in recent months.

-The neighborhoods belonging to Hom’s large Sunni population have become graveyards of bombed buildings and shattered streets.
+The neighbourhoods belonging to Hom’s large Sunni population have become graveyards of bombed buildings and shattered streets.
 Very few families remain.

 “THE SAFEST PLACE IN SYRIA”